Refuting A Weak Attempt At Refutation -- Part Eleven

 (5) The puzzle only deepens when we realise that these 'Brezhnev-era revisionists' actually agree, almost word-for-word, with Stalin, Mao and other Stalin-era theorists on the points at issue -- which I have demonstrated in earlier replies to TFB.
 It is only TFB's woeful ignorance of 'Stalin-era dialectics' and 'post-Stalin dialectics' that prompted him into dismissing these alleged 'revisionists' before he had checked his facts, for we can now see that TFB actually agrees with these 'revisionists', and so had no good reason to reject their ideas about 'external contradictions' -- other than having to admit his own self-imposed ignorance, of course.
 But his rejectionist ploy has back-fired on him, since his ignorance is now plain for all to see.

 (6) TFB makes light of my claim that sectarianism is just as common in the sort of Neanderthal Stalinism he defends as it is in Trotskyism, on the grounds that there are very clear differences between his pet theory and post-Stalin 'revisionism'.
 Well, maybe there are, but not over 'dialectics'.
-I defy him to find a significant difference between his sort of 'dialectics' (but expressed by those how know this theory much better than he does), and that accepted by post-Stalin DM-fans, especially those I quoted.
-Or even differences between his flavour of upside-down Hegelianism, er..., sorry DM, and 'Trotskyist dialectics'.
-Sure, there might be real differences between the application of this 'theory' to, say, current affairs, or politics, but there isn't one if we confine ourselves to the 'pure theory', itself.
+I defy him to find a significant difference between his sort of 'dialectics' (but expressed by those who know this theory much better than he does), and that accepted by post-Stalin DM-fans, especially those I quoted.
+Or even differences between his flavour of DM and 'Trotskyist dialectics'.
+Sure, there might be real differences between the application of this 'theory' to, say, current affairs, or politics, but there is no detectable difference if we confine ourselves to the 'pure theory', itself.
 Moreover, the application of DM to the question of SIOC and Russian foreign policy expressed by these 'revisionists' agrees with Stalin and Mao's application, and that of other Stalin-era DM-fans.
-TFB would know this, but he prefers to live in a bubble of self-inflicted ignorance.
+TFB would know this, but he prefers to live in a safe bubble of self-inflicted ignorance.
 Indeed, with respect to DM, he even found he could agree with those mega-Trotskyist gurus, Woods and Grant -- which he did, embarrassingly enough, before he discovered they were rabid anti-Stalinists.

 Any who doubt my rather bold claims here should check this out, where I have published literally hundreds of examples of DM drawn from every branch of Dialectical Marxism, and where it will soon become clear that it is difficult to slip a party card between Stalinist DM-fans and my fellow Trotskyists when it comes to this 'theory'.